 The "extinct" Carib Indians are alive and well on Dominica

-The Incas, the Aztecs and the Arawaks.
-All were centuries old Amerindian civilizations that disappeared just a few years after the European settlement of the New World.
+The Inca, the Aztec and the Arawak.
+All were centuries old Amerindian civilizations that disappeared just a few years before or after the European settlement of the New World.

-Many believe that the Caribs totally disappeared, too, but Gernette Joseph, a former chief of Dominica's Carib Indians, would like to put that myth to rest.
+Many believe that the Caribs also totally disappeared but Gernette Joseph, a former chief of Dominica's Carib Indians, would like to put that myth to rest.

 Indeed, the 3,500 Caribs who live inside Dominica's 3,700-acre Carib Reserve and the other 2,000 Caribs who reside elsewhere on the island make up the largest group of Caribs left anywhere in the world.